briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

  Name                   | Role                   | Term
 ------------------------|------------------------|-------------------------------------------------------------------------------------
-Wade Fricke             | Chair                  | <small>Appointed by mayor to a four-year term ending Dec 31, 2027</small>
+Wade Fricke             | Chair                  | <small>Appointed by Mayor to a four-year term ending Dec 31, 2027</small>
-Rachel Freshman-Johnson | Secretary              | <small>Appointed by mayor to a four-year term ending Dec 31, 2024</small>
+Rachel Freshman-Johnson | Secretary              | <small>Appointed by Mayor to a four-year term ending Dec 31, 2024</small>
-Andrew Rockey           | Council Representative | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Andrew Rockey           | Council Representative | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Elizabeth Hijar         | Member                 | <small>Appointed by mayor to a four-year term ending Dec 31, 2024</small>
+Elizabeth Hijar         | Member                 | <small>Appointed by Mayor to a four-year term ending Dec 31, 2024</small>
-Jim Holdren             | Member                 | <small>Appointed by mayor to a four-year term ending Dec 31, 2024</small>
+Jim Holdren             | Member                 | <small>Appointed by Mayor to a four-year term ending Dec 31, 2024</small>
-Dori Loomis             | Alternate              | <small>Appointed by mayor to a four-year term ending Dec 31, 2026</small>
+Dori Loomis             | Alternate              | <small>Appointed by Mayor to a four-year term ending Dec 31, 2026</small>

 ### Volunteer Firefighters’ Dependents Board

  Name        | Role   | Term
 -------------|--------|-------------------------------------------------------------------------------------
-Erinn Grube  | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Erinn Grube  | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Nancy Rogoff | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Nancy Rogoff | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>

 ## Commissions

-These are groups made up primarily of residents with one member of council as a liaison.
+These are groups made up primarily of residents with one member of Council as a liaison.

 ### Arts Commission